AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 ### Sorting Order

+By default, tiles of Treemaps are sorted in descending order according to their values.
+You can sort them in ascending order or disable sorting.

+To set the sorting mode, call the {api:anychart.charts.TreeMap#sort}sort(){api} method with one of the three parameters:

+* `"asc"`
+* `"desc"`
+* `"none"`

-You can sort the tiles of a Treemap chart by their values in descending (default) or ascending order or disable sorting.
-Use the {api:anychart.charts.TreeMap#sort}sort(){api} method with `"asc"`, `"desc"`, or `"none"` as a parameter.
-When there is no sorting, tiles are arranged according to the order of their listing in data.
+**Note**: If you add the `size` field to your data, tiles are sorted by size, not value.
+If you disable sorting, tiles are arranged according to the order of their listing in data.

-Please note: if you add the `size` data field, tiles are sorted by size, not value.

 The sample below shows how to set the sorting mode: